LanceHuang/common/common-web-parent/README.md

-Managing those dependency what a web project frequently used.
+Managing those dependency that a web project frequently used.